Lake County DUI Court Process

 In Lake County, DUI cases are typically handled by the Lake County General Sessions Court.
 This court handles misdemeanor criminal offenses, which is typically how a first or second DUI is classified in Tennessee.

-• Hours: Court hours are typically Monday through Friday, 8:00 AM to 4:30 PM, but it's always best to verify with the court clerk directly as hours may vary.
+- Hours: Court hours are typically Monday through Friday, 8:00 AM to 4:00 PM, mirroring the hours of the Lake County Circuit Court.
+It's always best to verify with the Lake County Court Clerk directly, as hours may vary.

-• Contact: You can attempt to contact the court clerk's office for scheduling information and general questions.
-It's important to remember that they cannot provide legal advice.
+- Contact: You can contact the Lake County Court Clerk's office at (731) 253-7582 for scheduling information and general questions.
+Keep in mind that they cannot provide legal advice.

 The Court Process Timeline